arnavgupta43/Expense-Ease/Backend/readme.md

 I have added joi for the data validations for all neceaasry requests Authorizations suign jwt and bycrpt
-Middlewares added for validationa and authentication
+Middlewares added for validationa and authentication Added feature to add friends using username
+Search for users using their username to add them as friends